Get the kit — A$297

 7. File closure: The incident file is closed when all actions are complete and documented.

-SIL Rescue Kit
+Complete SIL Kit

 Important: This article provides general guidance about NDIS compliance requirements.
 It is not legal or professional advice.
 Requirements may change as the NDIS Commission updates its policies and Practice Standards.
 Always verify current requirements with the NDIS Quality and Safeguards Commission or a registered NDIS consultant before making compliance decisions.